The woman seemed to be making some pretty good points until she stopped with, “Ugh! Those (people she disagrees with) are just so stupid!!”

-She could have said Southerners, Northerners, Republicans, Democrats, Indians, or Americans.
+She could have said Southerners, Northerners, Liberals, Conservatives, Chinese, or Americans.
 It doesn’t matter.
-She had just proven that she wasn’t being smart.
+She just proved that she wasn’t being smart.

 There are no smart people or stupid people, just people being smart or being stupid.